ahaldane/ndarray_ducktypes/doc/MaskedArray.md

 `MaskedArray`s of complex `dtype` have `.real` and `.imag` attributes, like `ndarrays`, which can also be obtained using `np.real` and `np.imag`.
 These return views into the original array.
 However, unlike ndarrays, these attributes return readonly arrays and attempting to assign to them will raise an exception because it is unclear how to update the mask of the original complex array when its individual real or imaginary components are modified or masked.
 As a workaround one can make a copy of the real or imag part to get a writeable array.

-If you wish to make extensive use of masked complex values, or wish to mask the real and complex parts separately, one option is to use plain `ndarray` instead of `MaskedArray` and use `nan` in place of a mask.
-You can then use the `np.nan*` functions which ignore `nan` elements similarly to how `MaskedArray`s ignore masked elements.
-[Another is to use an "ArrayCollection" with dtype `'[('real', 'f8'), ('imag', 'f8')]` ? ]
+If having writeable masked `.real/.imag` attributes is important to you, you might consider a few alternatives to `MaskedArray` which have better support for this kind of behavior.
+One option is to use numpy's `np.nan*` functions instead of `MaskedArray`, treating `np.nan` as a masked value signifier.
+Another possibility is to use an "ArrayCollection" with dtype `'[('real', 'f8'), ('imag', 'f8')]`.

-Individuals fields of structured array behave similarly. `MaskedArray` does not support masking individual fields of a structured datatype, instead each structured element as a whole can be masked.
+Individuals fields of structured array behave similarly, as `MaskedArray` does not support masking individual fields of a structured datatype.
+Each structured element as a whole can be masked.
 Accessing an individual field of a masked structured array will give a readonly view of the original masked array.

 If you wish to mask individual fields, as an alternative consider using the `MaskedArrayCollection` class which behaves similarly to structured arrays but allows the user to separately mask each named array in the collection.